woohoolabs/yin/README.md

 ###### Usage

-Documents are to be transformed to HTTP responses.
+Documents can be transformed to HTTP responses.
 The easiest way to achieve this is to use the [`JsonApi` class](#jsonapi-class) and choose the appropriate response type.
 Successful documents support three kinds of responses: